List of Kamen Rider Fourze characters: Ran Kuroki

 Ran Kuroki (黒木 蘭, Kuroki Ran) is a first-year student at AGHS who is proficient in swimming and aikido.
-Though Gentaro Kisaragi tries to befriend her and her best friend Haru Kusao, she rejects his friendship outright due to an incident with senior students from her old middle school that convinced her to not trust students older than her and to protect Kusao.
-However, her ideals lead to Kusao becoming a Zodiarts because he felt she was smothering him.
-After receiving help from Kisaragi in bringing Kusao back to his senses, Kuroki apologizes to everyone involved and becomes a provisional member of the Kamen Rider Club until Kusao fully recovers.
+Though Gentaro tries to befriend her and her best friend Haru Kusao, she rejects his friendship outright due to an incident with senior students from her old middle school that convinced her to not trust students older than her and to protect Haru.
+However, her ideals lead to Haru becoming a Zodiarts because he felt she was smothering him.
+After receiving help from Gentaro in bringing Haru back to his senses, Ran apologizes to everyone involved and becomes a provisional member of the Kamen Rider Club until Haru fully recovers.

-Upon discovering she is the Pisces Zodiarts (ピスケス・ゾディアーツ, Pisukesu Zodiātsu), Kouhei Hayami attempts to delay the recruitment process until Kou Tatsugami brutalizes him to force Kuroki into activating her Zodiarts Switch and save the principal.
-Despite her Switch temporarily turning an immature blue instead of the Horoscopes' usual red, Tatsugami's plan eventually works and he steals the complete Pisces Switch from Kuroki, who is temporarily hospitalized following an attempt to fight Tatsugami without her powers.
-As of the series finale, Kuroki and Kusao become full members of the Kamen Rider Club.
+Upon discovering she is the Pisces Zodiarts (ピスケス・ゾディアーツ, Pisukesu Zodiātsu), Kouhei Hayami attempts to delay the recruitment process until Kou Tatsugami brutalizes him to force Ran into activating her Zodiarts Switch and save the principal.
+Despite her Switch temporarily turning an immature blue instead of the Horoscopes' usual red, Tatsugami's plan eventually works and he steals the complete Pisces Switch from Ran, who is temporarily hospitalized following an attempt to fight Tatsugami without her powers.
+As of the series finale, Ran and Haru become full members of the Kamen Rider Club.

-As the Pisces Zodiarts, Kuroki can liquefy herself, swim through solid surfaces, and shoot high pressure water streams.
-Additionally, a clone of the Zodiarts seen in the film Kamen Rider Fourze the Movie: Space, Here We Come! wields an unnamed, double-headed trident-like weapon.
+As the Pisces Zodiarts, Ran can liquefy herself, swim through solid surfaces, and shoot high pressure water streams.
+Additionally, a clone of the Zodiarts seen in the film Kamen Rider Fourze the Movie: Space, Here We Come! wields a double-headed, trident-like weapon.

 Ran Kuroki (Note: Her name literally translated means "unbarked lumber" (黒木, kuroki) and "orchid" (蘭, ran), the initials of which make up the Japanese word "fish" (魚, uo).) is portrayed by Rin Honoka (ほのか りん, Honoka Rin).